cedar-policy/cedar/cedar-wasm/README.md

 ## Installing

-Installing is simple, just run `npm i @cedar-policy/cedar-wasm` or install with whatever your favorite package manager is.
+Installing is simple, just run `npm i @cedar-policy/cedar-wasm --save` or install with whatever your favorite package manager is.

 ## Loading in webpack 5: